On pseudo-real finite subgroups of $\operatorname{PGL}_3(\mathbb{C})$: Main results

-A connection with these notions in arithmetic geometry is described by the next result. \begin{thm} Let $C:F(X,Y,Z)=0$ be a smooth plane curve over $\mathbb{C}$.
-If $C$ has { a real field of moduli} in the Arithmetic Geometry sense, then its automorphism group $\operatorname{Aut}(C)$ has { a real field of moduli} in the Group Theory sense. \end{thm} The converse of Theorem \ref{connection} is not necessarily true.
-Below is a counter example. \begin{example} There are infinitely many smooth plane quintic curves defined over $\mathbb{C}$ by an equation of the form
+Similarly, any type $\mathfrak{D}$-group in $\operatorname{PGL}_3(\mathbb{C})$ is pseudo-real, except $\langle T, R\rangle$ and $\mathcal{G}_{24}$. \end{thm} \begin{proof} See section \S \ref{TypesCD}, page 10-11. \end{proof} A connection with these notions in arithmetic geometry is described by the next result. \begin{thm} Let $C:F(X,Y,Z)=0$ be a smooth plane curve over $\mathbb{C}$.
+If $C$ has a real field of moduli in the Complex Arithmetic Geometry sense (See (2) in the Introduction), then its automorphism group $\operatorname{Aut}(C)$ has a real field of moduli in the Group Theory sense described in this paper. \end{thm} \begin{proof} See section \S \ref{counterexample111}, page 11-12. \end{proof} The converse of Theorem \ref{connection} is not necessarily true.
+For instance, the generic smooth plane curve $\mathcal{C}$ of a fixed degree $d\geq 4$ over $\mathbb{C}$ has trivial automorphism group.
+In the language of Riemann surfaces, $\mathcal{C}$ can not be conformally equivalent to its conjugate $^{\sigma}\mathcal{C}$, which means that $\mathcal{C}$ does not have a real field of moduli.
+(We would like to thank the anonymous referee for suggesting the existence of these types of examples, and we are also grateful to R. Hidalgo for clarifying some details regarding them).

+We also provide the following counter example with non-trivial automorphism group. \begin{example} There are infinitely many smooth plane quintic curves defined over $\mathbb{C}$ by an equation of the form

 such that the automorphism group $\Aut(\mathcal{C}_{\alpha,\beta})=\operatorname{D}_{10}$ has { a real field of moduli}, but $\mathcal{C}_{\alpha,\beta}$ does not have { a real field of moduli} as its field of moduli. \end{example}